ICC Champions Trophy: 2004 ICC Champions Trophy

-ICC CT 2004 was held in England and the nations competing included the ten ICC Test nations, Kenya (ODI status), and – making their One Day International debut – the United States who qualified by winning the recent 2004 ICC Six Nations Challenge.
+The 2004 ICC Champions Trophy was held in England and the nations competing included the ten ICC Test nations, Kenya (ODI status), and – making their One Day International debut – the United States who qualified by winning the recent 2004 ICC Six Nations Challenge.
 The competition was more like a knockout series where teams losing even one game at the group stage were out of the tournament.
 The 12 teams were divided into 4 groups and the table topper from each group played semi finals.
 ENG defeated AUS in the 1st semi-final to make their 4th appearance in final of an ICC event.
 PAK lost to WI in the second semi final, which was a low scoring game.
 In the final game the WI team under Lara's leadership won a tense match with the help of wicket keeper C Browne and tailender Ian Bradshaw.